 Additionally, millennials want banking products and services that offer a little extra bang for their buck.
 In a Kasasa survey, 83% of millennials said they'd be willing to switch banks for better rewards, such as a higher interest rate on deposit accounts, cash-back on purchases, and foreign ATM fee refunds.
-94% of millennials also said that no-fee banking was a priority, which is no surprise given that many 20- and 30-somethings are juggling substantial student loan debt, which could be eating up a large chunk of their budgets.
+And 94% of millennials also said that no-fee banking was a priority.

 Neobanks and Credit Unions Find Favor With Millennials

 Neobanks—fintech companies that take a tech-focused approach to banking and finance—are gaining ground among millennials.
 Neobanks can offer traditional banking services, such as checking or savings accounts, but they can also span a broader range of products and services, such as:

-- Payment and money transfer services (think Venmo or Square Cash)
+- Payment apps and money transfer services (think Venmo or Cash App)